Introduction to the Leeds Pain Team

 Post Op Care

-Hello my name is Tracy Crowther and i’m one of the nurses in the Leeds pain team i’m going to talk to you about your post-operative care following the insertion of your spinal cord stimulator please listen closely as this will help you recover in a timely and safe manner you are probably wondering how soon you’ll be able to get up and about you can start to mobilize when you get back to the ward after the scs has been implanted.
+Hello my name is Tracey Crowther and i’m one of the nurses in the Leeds pain team i’m going to talk to you about your post-operative care following the insertion of your spinal cord stimulator please listen closely as this will help you recover in a timely and safe manner you are probably wondering how soon you’ll be able to get up and about you can start to mobilize when you get back to the ward after the scs has been implanted.

 It’s going to be painful yes but you’ll be able to have some pain relief if needed just ask the ward staff don’t over exert yourself don’t sit or stand for long periods of time but remember that gentle mobilization and normal daily activities will help healing and your general well-being for the first six weeks avoid heavy lifting bending twisting or raising your hands above your head always think about keeping your elbows below your shoulders.